-Pre-Medical Laboratory Science
+Pre-Medical Lab Science

 Medical laboratory scientists (formally known as clinical laboratory scientists or medical technologists) are responsible for the development, performance, and evaluation of laboratory testing that is needed in patient medical care and clinical research.
 They analyze samples of blood, tissue, and body fluids using cutting-edge technology and a variety of analytical techniques.
 Medical lab scientists also interpret laboratory results, integrate data, solve problems, consult with physicians, conduct research, and evaluate new test methods.
 Up to 80% of all medical decisions are based on their accurate and precise results.
 Medical lab scientists work in many different environments and several areas of expertise.
 They often do not have extensive contact with patients, but are an integral part of the healthcare and diagnosis team.

-To learn more about other educational opportunities within this field please see the American Society for Clinical Laboratory Science website.
+- To learn more about other educational opportunities within this field please see the American Society for Clinical Laboratory Science website.

 Suggested Academic Preparation